Demosponge: Classification and systematics

 However, molecular and morphological evidence show that the Homoscleromorpha do not belong in this class.
 The Homoscleromorpha was therefore officially taken out of the Demospongiae in 2012, and became the fourth class of phylum Porifera.

 Nevadacoelia wistae, a fossil anthaspidellid demosponge from the early Ordovician of Nevada.

 Morrow & Cárdenas (2015) propose a revision of the Demospongiae higher taxa classification, essentially based on molecular data of the last ten years.
 Some demosponge subclasses and orders are actually polyphyletic or should be included in other orders, so that Morrow and Cárdenas (2015) officially propose to abandon certain names: these are the Ceractinomorpha, Tetractinomorpha, Halisarcida, Verticillitida, Lithistida, Halichondrida and Hadromerida.
 Instead, they recommend the use of three subclasses: Verongimorpha, Keratosa and Heteroscleromorpha.
 They retain seven (Agelasida, Chondrosiida, Dendroceratida, Dictyoceratida, Haplosclerida, Poecilosclerida, Verongiida) of the 13 orders from Systema Porifera.
 They recommend to resurrect or upgrade six order names (Axinellida, Merliida, Spongillida, Sphaerocladina, Suberitida, Tetractinellida).
 Finally, they create seven new orders (Bubarida, Desmacellida, Polymastiida, Scopalinida, Clionaida, Tethyida, Trachycladida).
-These added to the recently created orders (Biemnida and Chondrillida) make a total of 22 orders in the revised classification.
+These added to the recently created orders (Biemnida, Chondrillida and Vilesida) make a total of 23 orders in the revised classification.
 These changes are now implemented in the World Porifera Database part of the World Register of Marine Species.